oven-sh/bun/docs/guides/ecosystem/systemd.md

 sudo systemctl stop my-app # It stops the app (This doesn't affect enable/disable) sudo systemctl restart my-app # It restarts the app
 ```

----

-Fore a complete guide on the service unit configuration, you can check [this page](https://www.freedesktop.org/software/systemd/man/systemd.service.html)

-#### Now your application is now running as a daemon with systemd using Bun as the interpreter 🥳